danielmapar/NodeJSAdvancedConcepts/README.md

 while(shouldContinue()) {
   // 1) Node looks at pendingTimers and sees if any functions are ready to be called. setTimeout, setInterval

-  // 2) Node looks at pendingOSTasks and pendingOperations and calls relevants callbacks
+  // 2) Node looks at pendingOSTasks and pendingOperations and calls relevants callbacks (this is 99% of our code)

   // 3) Pause execution.
 Continue whenever...
   // - a new pendingOSTask is done